Darwin 4078: Evolution system

-The biggest characteristic of the game is the evolution of the player's ship.
-The ship starts out in a form called BEAS, and evolves when the player collects EVOL capsules, which appear when certain enemies are killed.
-The player's ship grows in size and strength as it evolves, but certain forms may be difficult to use effectively, so the player must pace the evolution properly in order to succeed.
+The game's most unique characteristic is the evolution of the player's ship.
+It starts out in a form called BEAS, and evolves when the player collects EVOL capsules, which appear when certain enemies are killed.
+The ship grows in size and strength as it evolves, but certain forms may be difficult to use effectively, so the player must pace the evolution properly in order to succeed.
 There are 19 different evolutionary forms in total.

 The ship's attacks that target airborne enemies gradually increase in strength as the ship evolves, but the attacks against enemies on the ground cannot be improved in the same way.
-Hitting the airborne Nyoiarei (ニョイアレイ) and Zanzō (ザンゾー) enemies with a certain number of shots causes them to get knocked out, and the player's ship can dock into these enemies for a short period of time while they are knocked out.
-The ship's attacks against enemies on the ground increase in strength during this period.
-However, some ground enemies cannot be killed during this power-up.
+Hitting the airborne Nyoiarei (ニョイアレイ) and Zanzō (ザンゾー) enemies with a certain number of shots causes them to get knocked out, and the player's ship can dock into these enemies for a short period of time while they are unconscious.
+The ship's attacks against enemies on the ground increase in strength during this period, but some ground enemies cannot be killed during this power-up.
 No further power-ups exist for attacks against enemies on the ground.
-The giant version of Zanzō cannot be knocked out, so the player cannot use it to improve their ground attack.
+The giant version of Zanzō cannot be knocked out, so the player is unable to use it to improve their ground attack.

 Devolution

 Players must collect EVOL capsules frequently in order to advance to the strongest evolutionary forms.
-Failing to collect a capsules during a certain period of time causes the ship to gradually "devolve" one level at a time.
-However, the devolution timer is stopped while the ship is docked with an enemy character as explained above.
+Failing to collect a capsules during a certain period of time causes the ship to gradually "devolve" one level at a time, but the devolution timer is stopped while the ship is docked with an enemy character as explained above.

 The player's ship devolves into the weakest form, PISTER (one rank below BEAS), if it is hit by an enemy attack (this does not apply if the ship is in the BLACK DEAME or SUPPURATE forms).
-The farther up the ship is on the evolutionary chain when it gets hit, the longer the animation is for the ship to devolve.
+The further up the ship is on the evolutionary chain when it gets hit, the longer the animation is for the ship to devolve.
 Though coming into contact with any of the enemies normally results in an instant loss, the ship is invincible while the devolution animation lasts, and the player may kill enemies by ramming into them.
 The player loses their ship only if they are hit by an enemy attack while they are in the weakest evolutionary form (PISTER), or if they crash into an enemy while the ship is not devolving.